mj3b/juno/project_summary.md

 - Entity extraction for Jira-specific terms
 - Time range parsing and normalization
 - Query optimization and caching
+- **Enhanced with Enterprise GPT (OpenAI, T-Mobile, Azure, Custom) for superior understanding and conversational capabilities.**

 ### Analytics Capabilities
 - Sprint velocity tracking and forecasting